 The Autoprompt facility is configured using the WebFOCUS Administration Console, from the Configuration Application Settings Parameter Prompting dialog box.
-The Responsive Autoprompt template is the default in Release 8.2.01.
+The Responsive Autoprompt template is the default.
 The Release 8.1 HTML Autoprompt template is available and can be configured by selecting HTML_Top or HTML_Top_Checked in the WebFOCUS Administration Console Parameter Prompting Configuration settings, as shown in the following image.